yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/upgrade-software.md

 ![Releases](/images/yp/releases-list.png)<br>

-T delete or disable a release, click its corresponding **Actions**.
+To delete or disable a release, click its corresponding **Actions**.

 You can perform a rolling upgrade on a live universe deployment as follows: